 A high relevance score indicates that your ad is receiving positive feedback and good levels of engagement, clicks and conversions.

-As a result, high score ads will reduce the cost of Facebook ads.
+As a result, high-score ads will reduce the cost of Facebook ads.

 The key here is simply to create quality ads that are relevant to your target audience.

-4) Keep an eye on frequency
+4) Keep an eye on the frequency

 Facebook records a “Frequency” for each ad.
 This metric indicates how often the same user has viewed your ad.